NBC NEWS FOREIGN CORRESPONDENT

-Lucy Kafanov is an independent multimedia reporter, news anchor and foreign correspondent with more than a decade of experience in journalism.
-Based in Istanbul, Kafanov works as a roving freelance journalist, focusing predominantly on the Middle East, Afghanistan, Pakistan and Russia.
+Prior to joining NBC News, Lucy Kafanov worked an independent multimedia reporter and foreign correspondent.
+Formerly based in Istanbul, Kafanov worked as a roving freelance journalist, focusing predominantly on the Middle East, Afghanistan, Pakistan and Russia.
 She regularly contributed words and photographs from Turkey, the Middle East and Europe for outlets including the Christian Science Monitor, Newsweek, VICE News, Al Jazeera, Vocativ and USA Today.
 In 2016, Kafanov was awarded an International Reporting Project fellowship grant for an in-depth investigative reporting project in Myanmar -- focusing on human rights abuses faced by Burma's minority religious communities.